 Arriving at the Airport for your Flight

-At the check-in counter where you check your baggage, this is where you will likely meet the attendant that will be assisting you throughout your flight.
+At the check-in counter where you check your baggage, you will likely meet the attendant who will assist you throughout your flight.
 You’ll receive a special tag to attach to your wheelchair, which ensures it will be stowed on the correct plane.

 What Do I Do If the Airline Damages My Wheelchair?

-In case of damage to your wheelchair, the airline must pay for repairs.
-If it cannot be repaired, they are responsible for its replacement.
+If your wheelchair is damaged by the airline, typically, the airline pays for repairs.
+In my experience, if it cannot be repaired, they are responsible for its replacement.
 All airlines must meet the requirements stipulated by the Department of Transportation and the Air Carrier Act.

 Trust me.
 I know how upsetting and unnerving it is to see your wheelchair given back to you damaged after a flight.
-However, you don’t need to anic.
+However, you don’t need to be anxious.
 They can’t leave you unless you are properly seated in your wheelchair and taken to the gate.

 First, take a moment to assess the damage and ensure you can still use your wheelchair.
 If not, it is their responsibility to call someone to help you.
 Your emergency kit may help temporarily patch the situation.
 If they don’t have anyone who knows how to handle your chair, ask them to call someone.